hashPirate/ToyotaScout/README.md

 - Launch the ToyotaScout mobile app.
 - Enter your preferences via the chat interface.
 - Receive personalized car recommendations instantly.
+- IT IS ALWAYS GOOD PRACTICE TO SEND YOU API KEYS THROUGH HEADERS INSTEAD OF IN THE URL.
+However as the api we used was free and open regardless we decided not to overcomplicate things.

 ---